dominicrodger/django-tinycontent/README.rst

 transformed content.

-django-tinycontent supports all versions of Django from 1.4 to 1.7.
-Python 2.6 works with both versions of Django, and Python 3.3 is supported for versions of Django from 1.5.
+django-tinycontent supports all versions of Django from 1.4 to 1.8.
+Python 3.3 or 3.4 are supported for versions of Django from 1.5.

 Changelog
 ---------

+v0.2.0

+* Dropped support for Python 2.6.
+* Added a markdown renderer - you can use this by setting ``TINYCONTENT_FILTER`` to ``'tinycontent.utils.renderers.markdown_renderer'``.

 v0.1.8